hopsoft/hero/index.md

 Hero::Formula[:gather_news].add_step :email, GatherNews::Email.new
 {% endhighlight %}

-Now we have a well structured application that is ready to grow.
+Now we have a well structured application thats ready to grow.
 Notice how well organized everything is.

 Also note that we can write tests for each step independent of anything else.